Itinerary

 Category A: 3* and 4* hotels (french classification) and Cambre d'hotes

-Category B: 2* and 3* hotels (french classification) and Cambre d'hotes
+Category B: 3* hotels (french classification) and Cambre d'hotes

 Services & Information